FabricMC/fabric-docs/develop/data-attachments.md

 - `AttachmentRegistry.create()` - Creates a data attachment.
 Restarting the game will clear the attachment.
 - `AttachmentRegistry.createPersistent()` - A helper method that creates a data attachment that will persist between game restarts.
-- `AttachmentRegistry.createDefaulted()` - A helper method that creates a data attachment with a default value.
-Restarting the game will reset the attachment to its default value.
+- `AttachmentRegistry.createDefaulted()` - A helper method that creates a data attachment with a default value that can be read with `getAttachedOrCreate`.
+Restarting the game will clear the attachment.

 If you need a data attachment that is both persistent and synchronized, you can also set that behaviour using the `create` method.
 Examples of these can be seen below.